 But more than this, they brought a whole new glazed roof.
 Taking no chances!
 I was amazed how efficient their fitters are.
 They arrived at 10 am and were taking their tools and the old roof down to the van at 11 am.
 It’s a joy to watch them work.
 The job isn’t rushed at all, they just don’t waste any time.
 No false starts or head scratching and puzzling.
 True craftsmen.
 Friendly cheerful guys too – which is always good when you’ve people working at your place.

 I’ve described Swallow as being the Rolls Royce of greenhouses in the past but perhaps Tesla would be a better description.
 Tesla are noted for always improving their cars.
 Whenever they get a problem they look at the cause and tweak the design so it doesn’t happen again.

 They’re not cheap – around £2,500 – but it’s worth it to me.
-It’s actually more than just a greenhouse come shed, I’ve often just sat and watched the sunset in there.
+It’s actually more than just a greenhouse come shed, it’s an extra room.
+I’ve often just sat and watched the sunset in there.
 My neighbour reckons all I need is a hammock and a kettle and I’ll be set to move in.
 It will last me out anyway.

 You can see the full range of Swallow wooden greenhouses here.